Over 20 years, our project managers have become pros at remote collaboration.

 So we asked some of our project managers to share some insights on how they made it work when we’re working on the other side of the world from our clients, and how they’re adjusting to the new remote setup we now have internally.

 Maintain regular status updates

 Consistent communication throughout the whole project is an important practice, especially when you’re on different locations and time zones.

 Marcelo, one of our Magento project managers, says that his most important tip for making remote collaboration work is having regular meetings to have status updates and even discuss upcoming projects.

 It keeps everyone involved up-to-date on latest developments and makes sure that we’re heading in the right direction.

 Make sure all project details are in one place

-This is why it’s important to have one place where everyone involved in the project—from the stakeholders on the customers’ side, to our own developers, designers, and testers—can easily keep track of all communication and current project status.
+This is why it’s important to have one place where everyone involved in the project—from the stakeholders on the clients’ side, to our own developers, designers, and testers—can easily keep track of all communication and current project status.

 Put important items in writing

-Regardless of whether you’re dealing with teammates or third-party partners, putting things in writing helps a lot in keeping track of what has been agreed on—especially when it comes to IT projects, where it’s commonplace to come up with various changes even when development is already underway.
+Regardless of whether you’re dealing with teammates or third-party partners, putting things in writing helps a lot in keeping track of what has been agreed on—especially when it comes to software projects, where it’s commonplace to come up with various changes even when development is already underway.